metabol/INDEX/README.md

 # INDEX
-All repos shilud actually have an index for quick browsing
+All repos should actually have an index for quick browsing